Ensono/amido.github.io/docs/nx/workspace/init.md

 │   ├── tsconfig.base.json
 ```

-If `--pipelineRunner=true` is passed, the generator will also create a `build` directory:
+If `--pipelineRunner=taskctl` is passed, the generator will also create a `build` directory:

 ```
 ├── workspace root